Health

 Why does this matter?

-HiAP is an evidence-based public health approach that fosters policy and programmatic changes by improving relationships across collaborator groups and agencies and by aligning multiple organizations' desired outcomes within the policymaking process.
-LCDHE knows that health is shaped by policies in many different sectors beyond public health and healthcare (e.g. transportation, education, employment), and policies within these domains can be intentionally designed to support health and health equity in our community.
+Health in All Policies (HiAP) is a public health approach that uses evidence to drive changes in policies and programs.
+It works by improving relationships between different groups and aligning their goals in the policymaking process.
+LCDHE understands that many factors beyond public health and healthcare—like transportation, education, and employment—shape our health.
+Policies in these areas can be designed to support better health and health equity in our community.

-This work takes time; policy initiatives have not been as commonplace as individually-tailored interventions like health education.
-For this reason, the initial goal of this strategy focuses on education about and identification of opportunities to impact policy.
-If successful, community partners involved in the CHIP will have a better understanding of HiAP, how it relates to their work, and to whom they should reach out to for technical assistance.
+This work takes time because policy changes are less common than individual-focused actions like health education.
+The first goal of this strategy is to educate people and identify opportunities to influence policy.
+If successful, community partners in the CHIP will have a better understanding of HiAP, how it connects to their work, and who they can reach out to for help.

-• Activity and project initiation across CHIP partners related to the priority statements
+3. The activities and projects initiated by CHIP partners related to the priority areas.

-The Healthy Larimer Committee is a community-led group dedicated to empowering individuals across Larimer County to become an integral part of their environment.
-HLC members are committed to cultivating social connectedness and inclusivity, with a particular focus on supporting populations who experience exclusion and marginalization.
-By collaboratively addressing issues related to social belonging and access to health-related resources and services, HLC strives to create a more equitable and supportive community.
-Members are driven by a shared passion for addressing the diverse needs of all individuals in Larimer County, while also amplifying the voices of their respective communities based on their unique identities.
-Their vision for the Healthy Larimer Committee is to cultivate an inclusive environment where everyone feels valued and empowered to shape their environment.
+The Healthy Larimer Committee (HLC) is a community-led group focused on helping people in Larimer County become active participants in their community.
+HLC members work to build social connections and inclusivity, especially for those who face exclusion or marginalization.
+By working together on issues related to social belonging and access to health resources, HLC aims to create a fairer and more supportive community.
+Members are passionate about meeting the diverse needs of all people in Larimer County and making sure the voices of different communities are heard.
+The HLC's vision is to create an inclusive environment where everyone feels valued and empowered to make a difference in their community.

 For additional information or to become a committee member, visit the Healthy Larimer page.